Bipolar affective disorder

 - Feelings of guilt, low self-esteem and despair, without any clear reason.

 If you’re having symptoms of mania or depression, contact your GP for advice.
 It can help if you keep a diary of your moods and what you’re thinking and feeling.
-You can find mood diaries to download online (for example, see Bipolar UK in our further information section) or use apps to track how you’re feeling.
+You can find mood diaries to download online - for example, see Bipolar UK in our section on further information.
+You can also use apps to track how you’re feeling.

-Your GP will ask about your symptoms and whether you’ve had any episodes of depression or mania in the past.
-This may include questions about your mood, how you feel and your behaviour.
-Your GP may suggest some blood tests to rule out other conditions, such as problems with your thyroid gland, which can affect your behaviour.
+Your GP will ask about your symptoms and if you’ve had any episodes of depression or mania in the past.
+They may ask about your mood, how you feel and your behaviour.
+You may need blood tests to rule out other conditions such as problems with your thyroid gland because these can affect your behaviour.

-If your GP thinks you could have bipolar disorder, they will refer you for a specialist mental health assessment.
+If your GP thinks you could have bipolar disorder, they’ll refer you for a specialist mental health assessment.
 If your symptoms are severe or you’re at risk of hurting yourself or someone else, you may have an urgent referral.

-The specialist will carry out a full assessment of your symptoms.
-This may include asking about:
+The specialist will carry out a full assessment of your symptoms and may ask about:

 - your mood changes